 Questions about billing?

 Electricity distribution and electricity sales are separated from one another.
 Your local network company is responsible for electricity distribution and will send you a separate bill, and your selected electricity supplier will also send their own bill for the amount of electricity sold.
-As an exception to this, Helsingin Energia offers its electricity sale customers in Helsinki a combined bill with Helen Sähköverkko.
+As an exception to this, Helen offers its electricity sale customers in Helsinki a combined bill with Helen Sähköverkko.

 Log in to our online service where you can amend your billing data.